MrQark/ps_upgrade_kit/README.md

 1. Current regulation.

 REQ-001.
-PSUK shall linearly regulate output current up to threshold value that depends on the current regulation threshold selection.
+PSUK shall linearly regulate output current up to the Threshold Value.

 REQ-002.
-Current regulation threshold selection shall be done by the variable resistor in the range from 5A to 25A (wider range is also acceptable).
+Current regulation Threshold Value selection shall be done by the variable resistor in the range from 5A to 25A (wider range is also acceptable).

 REQ-003.
 Switching to current regulation shall be indicated by the yellow LED.

 REQ-004.
-Current regulation shall not decrease output voltage lower than 10V to preserve the Fan operation in current regulation mode.
+Current regulation shall not decrease output voltage lower than 10V to preserve the Fan operation in the current regulation mode.

 2. Battery isolation.